TheoreticalHarpist/orexin-ligand-virtual-screening/README.md

 ---

 ## Citation

 If you use this code or data, please cite:

 Erskine, H. (2025).
 Virtual screening of an orexin receptor ligand library identifies lemborexant analogs with favorable CNS drug-likeness and dual-receptor binding profiles.
-[Preprint]. bioRxiv.
+[Manuscript in preparation].
 ---

 ## License